Welcome to UVA Swimming Olympic Trials Central

 Walsh Sets World Record at U.S. Olympic Swimming Trials

 Virginia rising senior Gretchen Walsh became the first competitor to set a world record at the U.S. Olympic Team Trials since 2008 to highlight the opening day of the competition at Lucas Oil Stadium in Indianapolis.
-During Saturday night’s semifinal heat, Walsh swam 55.18 to smash the old mark of 55.48 set by Sarah Sjostrom in 2016.
+During Saturday night’s semifinal heat of the 100 fly, Walsh swam 55.18 to smash the old mark of 55.48 set by Sarah Sjostrom in 2016.
 She bettered the American record of 55.64 set by Torri Huske in 2021.

 Huske will swim against Walsh in Sunday’s 100 fly finals.
 She posted the second best time (55.79) while swimming in the heat prior to Walsh’s performance.